oraluben/diab/Readme.md

 </p>

 <p align="center">
-**Diab** is a smart opensource application that helps you managing your diabetes by keeping track of your glucose values and insulin injections.
+<b>Diab</b> is a smart opensource application that helps you managing your diabetes by
+keeping track of your glucose values and insulin injections.
 </p>